 Over the holidays I was trying to find something healthy to throw in with all the decadent food we were eating.
-Since my girls are not fond of broccoli, or a traditional green bean casserole for our big dinner, I decided to try this roasted carrots recipe topped with a homemade vinaigrette out on them and they LOVED it.
-So much so that I made them a second time the next week!
+Since my girls are not fond of broccoli, and we were making our favorite green bean casserole for our big dinner, I decided to try this roasted carrots recipe topped with a homemade vinaigrette out on them and they LOVED it.
+So much so that I made them a second time the following week!